MarkusHaak/cov2seq/README.md

 Cov2seq needs to be installed on a UNIX based operating system.

 It is highly recommended to install cov2seq and all its dependencies in an anaconda3 environment.
-To setup such an environment and install most of the dependencies, ake use of the environment.yml file:
+To setup such an environment and install most of the dependencies, make use of the environment.yml file.
+This make take a really long time (up to hours).

 ```
 conda env create -f environment.yml